SFTtech/openage/doc/media/sld-files.md

 # SLD files

-SLD is the sprite storage format introduced in Build ASDF of Age of Empires 2: Definitive Edition.
+SLD is the sprite storage format introduced in Build 66692 of Age of Empires 2: Definitive Edition.
 Unlike the [SMX](smx-files.md) and [SLP](slp-files.md) formats, the SLD format does not use indexed palettes for pixel data.
 Instead, SLD image data utilizes lossy texture compression algorithms [DXT1](https://en.wikipedia.org/wiki/S3_Texture_Compression#DXT1) and [DXT4](https://en.wikipedia.org/wiki/S3_Texture_Compression#DXT1) (also known as BC1 and BC4, respectively).